-Long-term disability (LTD) plans provide a monthly benefit to eligible employees who, because of a non-work-related illness or injury, are unable to work for an extended length of time.
+Long-term disability plans provide a monthly benefit to eligible employees who, because of a non-work-related illness or injury, are unable to work for an extended length of time.
 Benefits usually are paid as a fixed percentage of predisability earnings, up to a set limit.
-Most participants have a waiting period of 3 to 6 months, or until sick leave or STD benefits end, before LTD benefits begin.
-LTD benefits generally continue until retirement or a specified age, or for a period that varies with the employee's age at the time of the disability.
+Most participants have a waiting period of 3 to 6 months, or until sick leave or short-term disability benefits end, before long-term disability benefits begin.
+Long-term disability benefits generally continue until retirement or a specified age, or for a period that varies with the employee's age at the time of the disability.